-Ashley S. Palmer is 31 and lives with his wife in Thanet, Kent.
-With a waxed moustache and lustrous beard, he looks indistinguishable from a hundred other "Shoreditch got too real so I moved to the Home Counties" types.
+Ashley S. Palmer is 31 years old and lives with his wife in Thanet, Kent.
+With a waxed mustache and lustrous beard, he looks indistinguishable from a hundred other "Shoreditch got too real, so I moved to the Home Counties" types.

-And that's basically who he is, except that when he's not designing T-shirts for his likeminded pals.
-Palmer is a Reverend of the Church of Satan – a mystifying sort-of religion, founded in 1966 by a sorcerer-looking man called Anton LaVey.
+And that's basically who he is.
+Except that when he's not designing T-shirts for his likeminded pals, Palmer is a reverend in the Church of Satan—a mystifying sort-of religion, founded in 1966 by a sorcerer-looking man called Anton LaVey.

 Ahead of the popping of champagne corks for the church's landmark birthday, I hopped on Skype with the Reverend to discuss whether he can really call himself that and if the Church of Satan is more than just some teenage angst taken way too far.

 VICE: So Satanism—is that actually a religion?

 Reverend Ashley S. Palmer: Well, Satanism is a philosophy, and also a religion.
 I grew up an atheist—I wasn't baptized into any religion—and when I first encountered the Church of Satan, when I was maybe ten years old, it was via groups that our church would probably see as detractors.
 Metal bands, or people who use pentagram imagery or horror film style Satanism, we actually call devil worship.
 I liked all of that imagery, but when I heard certain death metal bands were claiming they could conjure up a literal devil, I was like, Oh dear, this is where we part ways.
 I liked the music.
 I liked the imagery, but I realized there were some real fucking kooks out there.